I have an easy question for you...

-Make it Mutually Rewarding
+Make it mutually rewarding

 To add another layer of incentive you can make the referral program mutually rewarding.

-Think of Ubers early reward program.
+Think of Uber's early reward program.

 Uber cleverly asked their early users to refer a friend and incentivized them with ride credits.
 For example, refer a friend.
 If they accept, you get $20 in ride credits.
 This is the formula for a basic referral program.
 But it didn’t stop there.

-Uber cleverly anticipated that - despite the personal reference - potential users may be reluctant to test this unheard of “ride sharing” service.
+Uber cleverly anticipated that - despite the personal reference - potential users may be reluctant to test this unheard of “ride-sharing” service.

 A similar reward program can be developed in a coworking space.
-Incentivizing current users with rewards for referring friends, but also luring in potential new members with freebies if they accept the referral.
+Incentivizing current users with rewards for referring friends, but also luring in potential new members with freebies if and when they accept the referral.

-Once you’ve decided who you will be targeting first, and what exactly your referral program will offer as a reward, you can start spreading the word.
+Once you’ve decided who you will be targeting and what exactly your referral program will offer as a reward, you can start spreading the word.

 This can be accomplished via two important channels.